Keep your distance from other people

 Manitoba is one of Canada’s three Prairie provinces.
 It has a relatively flat landscape and summers tend to be hot and humid – perfect for heading to the beach.
 The province doesn’t share a border with any of the Great Lakes but it does have some great lakes and beaches of its own.
-Well-known beaches in Manitoba are easy to find along Lake Winnipeg, Lake Winnipeg and Lake Manitoba.
+Well-known beaches in Manitoba are easy to find along Lake Winnipeg, Dauphin Lake and Lake Manitoba.
 All of these are close to the urban hub of Winnipeg.
 These beaches make for an easy day trip for city dwellers.

 Manitoba’s lakes are big enough to enjoy recreational water activities.
 Water skiing, tubing and boating are all popular.
 They also host campgrounds and cottage rentals for when one day just isn’t enough.